gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 ## Key Security

-Gatsby provides the capability of [fetching data from anywhere](/docs/content-and-data/) and by that you should know that most of this data requires a key to access them.
-These keys should be stored in the server by using [Environment Variables](/docs/environment-variables/) as this example below, fetching data from GitHub with an Authentication Header:
+Gatsby provides the capability of [fetching data from various APIs](/docs/content-and-data/) and those APIs often require a key to access them.
+These keys should be stored in the build environment using [Environment Variables](/docs/environment-variables/) as shown below when fetching data from GitHub with an Authentication Header:

 ```js
     {